Cauayan, Negros Occidental: Education

 The municipality is divided into two school districts, Cauayan I and Cauayan II, which offer complete elementary and secondary education.
 It also offers non-formal education to out-of-school youths.
 There are in the municipality 62 elementary schools.
 31 have complete elementary education and the remaining 30 schools only cater to primary education.
 From these 62 elementary schools, 21 are located along the highway, some are near the seacoast, and the rest are widely scattered in the mountainous area of the municipality.

 For secondary education, there are seven main national high schools and three private secondary schools.
 Among the excelling schools are Guiljungan National High School, Tuyom National High School, Eva J Montilla National High School and Camalandaan National High School, which cater quality education.
 Students have competitively participated in divisional and regional conferences from these schools and honorarily brag awards.

-To further provide the educational and/or tertiary needs of the Cauayanons, through the municipal government's Memorandum of Agreement (MOA), the Negros Occidental Agriculture College (NOAC), now Negros Occidental State College of Agriculture (NESCA) - Cauayan Campus was officially opened last June 8, 1999.
+To further provide the educational and/or tertiary needs of the Cauayanons, the Central Philippines State University has a campus in Cauayan (originally known as the Negros Occidental Agriculture College (NOAC) when it officially opened on June 8, 1999, and between 2001 and 2012, as Negros Occidental State College of Agriculture (NESCA) - Cauayan Campus).